“The body is the outermost layer of the mind.”

 The body says what words cannot.”

 What does it say?
 It tells a story – the person's story- from conception to the now.
-It speaks through posture, muscle tone and movement, through sensations and feelings, visceral and biochemical dynamics.
+It speaks through posture, muscle tone and movement, through sensations and feelings, visceral and biochemical dynamics, all manifest in the neuro-biological continuum.

 Body- or Body-Oriented Psychotherapy, Somatic- or Sensorimotor Psychotherapy are using the interaction between body and mind, aiming to facilitate a whole person process of recovery from stress, etc. They may look at and work with voice, gestures/ body-language, movement, breathing, body -structure and biofeedback: peristalsis (in Biodynamic Psychology) and/or Heart-Rate-Variability (HRV)* .